Italian residence permits: How to get it quickly

 Temporary residence permit for Non-EU citizens

-If you’re a non-EU citizen who intends to spend more than 90 days in Italy, you must obtain a temporary residence permit within 8 days of your arrival in the country.
+If you’re a non-EU citizen who intends to spend more than 90 days in Italy, you must get a temporary residence permit within 8 days of your arrival in the country.

-An essential prerequisite for your successful residence permit application is the possession of one of these long-term visas:
+An essential prerequisite for your successful residence permit application is the possession of a long-term Italian visas.

-Once you’ve entered Italy, you’ll need to submit a filled-out application form within 8 days of your arrival date.
+Once you’ve entered Italy, you must submit a filled-out residence permit application form within 8 days of your arrival date.

-Your first stop is at the local police station (Questura).
-You’ll have to fill in a declaration of residence (dichiarazione di residenza) and your fingerprints are going to be taken.
+Your first stop is the local police station (Questura).
+There, you’ll have to fill in a declaration of residence (dichiarazione di residenza), and your fingerprints will be taken.

-Once you sort out the procedure at the police station, your next stop is one of the local post offices (Patronato), where you’ll complete and submit some additional paperwork.
-The paperwork referred to as “The Kit”, is a set of documents in Italian that you must fill out in order to get your appointment at the police station.
+Once you have sorted out the procedure at the police station, your next stop is to a local post office (Patronato), where you’ll complete and submit some additional paperwork.
+The paperwork, referred to as “The Kit,” is a set of documents in Italian that you must fill out to get your appointment at the police station.

-The appointment is typically set for 60 days after the submission of "The Kit", but can also take up to six months.
+The appointment is typically set for 60 days after "The Kit" is submitted, but it can also take up to six months.

 In order for your application to be considered valid, you’ll need to bring the following with you: